 • Solar do Vinho do Porto- Great Wine Bar

-This is one of our favorite wine bars, located in a classy, 18th-century mansion where you can taste hundreds of ports by the glass.
+This is one of our favorite wine bars in a classy, 18th-century mansion where you can taste hundreds of ports by the glass.
 You can also purchase bottles of almost anything.
 It’s on the street, Rua de São Pedro de Alcântara, 45.

 • Lisbon Food and Wine Tour